 Top Tips to Improve Your Email Marketing Strategy

 Before I dig into my top tips, it's important to remember that an opt-in is in fact a conversion on your site.
-It isn't money in the bank, yet.
-But with a conversion rate of 17.75% (assuming the person opens your emails), it's the appetizer before the main course.
+Although it isn't money in the bank, with a conversion rate of 17.75% (assuming the person opens your emails), it's the appetizer before the main course.
 And once that conversion turns into dollars, it's the sweetest treat.
 Don't discount building your list if you don't see sales right away.
 Consider the following tips so that you're making the most out of those opt-in conversions.

 Consider Email Frequency: